MicrosoftDocs/well-architected/well-architected/sap/overview.md

 ![Using SAP workload guidance throughout the lifecycle of an SAP workload](./images/sap-platform-workload.png) *Figure 1: Using SAP workload guidance throughout the lifecycle of an SAP workload.*

 The guidance should be applied to one SAP workload at a time.
-Any time you want to optimize a specific SAP application (S4/HANA, NetWeaver, etc.) for Azure or in Azure, you should use this guidance.
+Anytime you want to optimize a specific SAP application (S4/HANA, NetWeaver, etc.) for Azure or in Azure, you should use this guidance.
 Work through the guidance as many times as you need to derive the benefits you expect.
 In operations, this guidance should be paired with the Well-Architected Review assessments and health checks.
 We address these tools in our guidance.

 Before using this content, you should have an SAP platform landing zone in Azure.
 The platform landing zone provides shared services to one or more of your SAP workloads.
 If you don’t have a platform landing zone, you should use the SAP cloud adoption framework and deploy the SAP landing zone accelerator to deploy the required foundation for your SAP workload.
 For more information, see [SAP cloud adoption framework](/azure/cloud-adoption-framework/scenarios/sap/).